christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 - to determine whether a problem can be described by a monotonic specification at all,
 - and, if this is the case, to design and practically implement this specification.

 One way to achieve this behavior is to apply the _derived monotonic state pattern_ [@braun2022calm].
-The pattern is illustrated in figure \ref{fig:derived-monotonic-state-aggregate}.
+The pattern is illustrated in figure \ref{fig:derived-monotonic-state-aggregate}, as initially described by Braun.
 The pattern can be applied by factoring out every operation on the state object into _immutable aggregates_, such as _domain events_.
 We will illustrate this with the example of a shopping cart.
 Domain events in a shopping cart are the insert and removal of items, denoted as `itemInserted` and `itemRemoved`.
 In a naive implementation, both events could be modeled as operations on a mutable state (the shopping cart entity).
 But with a weak consistency model, the order of these operations can not be guaranteed, as illustrated in figure [@fig:shopping-cart-naive].

 \begin{figure}[h]
   \centering